-After the baby is born, the birth mother will be presented with a birth certificate to sign in the hospital.
+After the baby is born, your birth mother will be presented with a birth certificate to sign in the hospital.
 She’ll fill out her name, the name she wants to give her baby, and the father’s name if she’d like.
-As a result, for an adopted child, there will actually be two birth certificates:
+As a result, your adopted child will have two birth certificates:

 What’s the Difference Between the Two Birth Certificates?

-If the adoptive parents want to change the child’s name, they will do so on the new amended birth certificate, which will also list the adoptive parent(s) names.
+If you want to change the child’s name, they will do so on the new amended birth certificate, which will also list your names.

 The Benefits of Open Adoption